DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- "Add Layout" button in the Layout Selector GUI.
 Appends the selected layout to the current layout line.
 		- Also a field showing the currently active layout line.
 For the advanced, this is editable if you want full control.
 	- DK escape keys except Back/Esc/Del now send their key output.
 If you press Enter or arrow keys etc. with a DK active, they work.
+	- Allowed empty HIG tags («») to display nothing on help images for a key entry